hu19891110/gitlab-development-kit/README.md

 3000, hence to login to GitLab you may now go to http://localhost:3000 in your browser.
 The development login credentials are `root` and `5iveL!fe`.

-To enable the OpenLDAP server, see the OpenLDAP instructions in this readme.
+To enable the OpenLDAP server, see the OpenLDAP instructions in this README.

-To setup GitLab EE, replace `ce` with `ee` in the command above.
-See the GitLab EE section in this readme for more information.
+To setup GitLab EE, replace `ce` with `ee` in the commands above.
+See the 'Switch between GitLab CE and GitLab EE' section in this README for more information.

 END Post-installation